The Waite Company

 MEET THE TEAM

-Whitney Waite, President of The Waite Company, comes from Cheshire Communications Strategies and brings nearly 20 years of communications, public relations, grassroots mobilizations, media relations, and crisis management experience to her client’s campaigns.
-For nearly two decades, Waite managed political campaigns and campaign communications for candidates running for Albuquerque City Council, the Albuquerque mayor’s office, the state legislature, state governor, U.S. Congress, and U.S. presidency.
-Her unique and lengthy career in all levels of New Mexico politics and government earned her a s a position as a weekly panelist on public television’s current affairs roundtable program “New Mexico in Focus,” as well as many invaluable leaders, and more.
-Waite graduated from the University of Miami (Florida) in 1993 with a B.A. in political science and international studies.
+Whitney Waite, President, comes from Cheshire Communication Strategies and brings nearly 20 years of communications, public relations, and crisis management experience to her client’s campaigns.
+For nearly two decades, Waite managed political campaigns and campaign communications for candidates and elected officials ranging from the local level on up to governor and U.S. Congress, including state-level communications for the U.S. presidency.
+Her unique and lengthy career in politics and government earned her a position as a weekly panelist on public television’s current affairs roundtable program “In Focus.”
+A graduate of the University of Miami (Florida), Waite served as the Director of Marketing and Public Relations for Florida Southern College 2010 – 2012 before opening the doors of The Waite Company in 2012.

 Matt Kennicott joined The Waite Company in 2016 as Vice President of Communications, bringing his ten-plus years’ experience in policy, government, campaign development and crisis communications to the benefit of client campaigns.
 Prior to joining The Waite Company, he served as the Director of Communications for the New Mexico Department of Transportation, where he implemented innovative strategies for delivering clear and concise messages to both internal and external audiences.
 Matt also possesses an extensive background in health policy and health communications having served as the Chief of Staff for the New Mexico House of Representatives Republican Caucus, the Director of Policy for Governor Susana Martinez, and Director of External Affairs and Policy for the New Mexico Human Services Department.
 He holds several certifications and certificates from the Federal Emergency Management Agency (FEMA) in crisis and emergency communications, training that he put to use most recently in serving as the Deputy Director of Joint Information for the Dog Head Fire near Chilili, NM in June 2016.
 Matt holds a BA in Political Science and US History from the University of New Mexico, and studies and teaches Krav Maga, an Israeli martial art.